-If you’ve been hurt in a collision and feel that negligence played a role, a Baltimore motorcycle accident lawyer from Belsky Weinberg & Horowitz, LLC maye be able to help you with your claim and help you receive the compensation you need to move forward.
+If you’ve been hurt in a collision and feel that negligence played a role, a Baltimore motorcycle accident lawyer from Belsky, Weinberg & Horowitz, LLC may be able to help you file a personal injury claim to help you seek compensation that you need to move forward.

-Before we go over the process of filing a claim with the help of an attorney, let’s go over some statistics and facts about these types of collisions, why they occur, and the injuries that are often associated with them:
+Before we go over the process of filing a personal injury claim with the help of a Baltimore motorcycle accident attorney, let’s go over some statistics and facts about these types of collisions, why they occur, and the injuries often associated with them.